jupiter323/react-native-docter-crm_lyflynks.com/README.md

 three available navigation types are DrawerNavigator, StackNavigator, and TabNavigator.

 ### App.js
 The App.js file is the root of our App.
-It is currently wraps our Navigation component with Redux.
+It currently wraps our Navigation component with Redux.

 ## Styling components
 Component styles are contained within each component definition and applied in-line.